-CAUTION Do not flip the orientation of the Reactor Chamber Lid (Bottom Lip should face down).
-Make sure to use the supplied O-rings above and below the Horn Flange when using the reactor chamber.
-Failure to include both O-rings may result in a leak, incorrect equipment operation and/or horn failure.
+Do not flip the orientation of the Reactor Chamber Lid (Bottom Lip should face up).

+Make sure to use the supplied split sanitary gasket around the Horn Flange when using the reactor chamber.
+Failure to include the gasket may result in a leak, incorrect equipment operation and/or horn failure.